Drish-xD/Photographer-Website/README.md

 # Photographer-Website :camera:

-**This is a templete of a website, witten in HTML, CSS and Javascript.**
+**This is a template of a website, witten in HTML, CSS and Javascript.**

 Note: All Photographs :framed_picture:  are taken from Instagram [@professionalism__]